MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-records.md

 1. intake rules
 1. workstreams

-Use the information in the tables and refer to the corresponding sample schemas for each configuration.
+The procedures include tables with entity information and corresponding sample schemas for each configuration.

 ## Migrate configuration for skill-based routing rulesets